GodGamer029/SuperSonicML/README.md

 If you get an error saying that you can't inject 64-bit dlls into a 32-bit process, you have chosen the RocketLeague launcher (32-bit) instead of the actual RocketLeague game (64-bit).
 Note that both processes have the exact same name (rocketleague.exe)

-These dlls have to be injected everytime you start rocketleague and intend to use this plugin, it won't load if those dlls are not loaded.
+These dlls have to be injected everytime you start rocketleague and intend to use this plugin, it won't load if those dlls are not present.

 *Todo: remove this step*